JanPietrzyk/cond-query/README.md

 This handler is only called if _isLandscape_ is _true_.
 After it was true the resetter will be invoked once.

-After your is complete, you just call
+After your setup is complete, you just call

 <pre>
 condQuery.start(true);
 </pre>

-Where true will call every active handler once.
+Where _true_ will call every active handler once.

 # Recommendations

-To tap into the intended features of this library, I recomend creating objects containing all handlers for a specific component.
+To tap into the intended features of this library, I recommend creating objects containing all handlers for a specific component.

 <pre>